Columbia, Lexington, Orangeburg, Sumter, Camden, Newberry, and Aiken, SC.

-Early detection of cancer prevents death and the need for painful and expensive treatment such as disfiguring surgery, radiotherapy or chemotherapy.
+Early detection of cancer prevents death and the need for painful and expensive treatment such as disfiguring surgery, radiotherapy, or chemotherapy.
 Some studies suggest, however, that approximately 128,000 American cancer patients suffer some degree of damage as the result of having been initially misdiagnosed.
-Such misdiagnoses primarily occur due to improperly conducted blood or tissue sampling, or to a misreading of laboratory results.
-Among the most commonly misdiagnosed are breast, colon, cervical, prostrate, and esophageal cancers.
+Such misdiagnoses primarily occur from improperly conducted blood or tissue sampling, or to a misreading of laboratory results.
+Among the most commonly misdiagnosed are breast, colon, cervical, prostate, and esophageal cancers.

 Some typical situations

 The following incidents are among those that can lead to a misdiagnosis, late diagnosis, or failure to diagnose cancer, and may be grounds for a medical malpractice lawsuit:

 - The patient reports symptoms indicating the need for further tests that are not done

 - A breast lump, rectal bleeding, or pap smear is ignored

 - X-ray, mammogram, MRI, or PSA test results are misread or misinterpreted